9/11: Blogosphere five years later

-Five years ago, the world changed forever and the web changed with it.
+Five years ago, the world changed forever after the World Trade Center attacks and the web changed with it.
 Remember what Google looked like on that day?
 It is a reminder of the crippled state of the web on that fatal day, when the large news sites were down due to unprecedented traffic.
 The sites adopted after a while and offered a slimmer interface with less images to download, but people had already started searching for answers in other places.

 Many of the survivors and relatives turned to online journals to share their answers, experiences and grief with people all across the world.
 These were the early blogs before that name was even invented.